cailleyfactor/lighthouse_problem/README.md

-# S2 Coursework
+## S2 Coursework
 ## Description
-The aim of this project was to create .
+The aim of this project was to solve the "Lighthouse Problem", including using Markov chain Monte Carlo methods to sample from the relevant posterior distributions to provide parameter estimates for the lighthouse position based on the data in the "lighthouse_flash_data.txt" file.
 A PDF of a report describing the project in detail is provided in the report folder in the root directory.
-Excluding the appendix, the word count for the report is 2982 words.
+Excluding the appendix, the word count for the report is  words.

 ## Usage
 First clone the repository from git.
-Cloning the repository includes the
+Cloning the repository includes cloning the data stored in the "lighthouse_flash_data.txt" file.

-To run the code, we provided a dockerfile in the root directory with the environment needed to run the code, provided in the environment.yml file.
+To run the code, a dockerfile is povided in the root directory with the environment needed to run the code, provided in the environment.yml file.
 To run the code from the terminal navigate to the root directory and use, e.g.,
 $docker build -t [image name of choice] .
-$docker run [image name of choice]
+$docker run -t [image name of choice]

 With the appropriate environment, the code can also be run from the terminal by navigating into the root directory of the cloned git repository and running the code with the following command

-$ python main.py input.txt
+$ python main.py lighthouse_flash_data.txt

 ## Documentation
 Detailed documentation is available by running the Doxyfile using doxygen in the docs file in the root directory.